UCSCLibrary/HistoryLog/README.md

 * Logging

+  - If the plugin has not been installed with Omeka, older records will not have log entries and their stats will be partial.
   - Logging is done via standard hooks.
 If a plugin bypasses the standard methods, some logs may be missing.
   - Some standard methods don't use hooks, for example `deleteElementTextsByElementId()`.